Revising the CTC as per minimum Wages - if we are giving the bonus to employees then is it mandatory to mention in CTC or not?

 Hi Vikas,

 The Bonus Act or Bonus Payment Act regulates the payment of bonuses to employees.
-The treatment of bonuses in the context of Cost to Company (CTC) can vary, and it's advisable to check the labour laws.
+The treatment of bonuses in the context of Cost to Company (CTC) can vary, and it's advisable to check the labor laws.

 Typically, the CTC includes all the components that form part of the employee's overall compensation, including basic salary, allowances, bonuses, benefits, and other perks.
 However, the treatment of bonuses in CTC can depend on company policies and practices.